stanford-crfm/levanter/docs/Overview.md

     return jax.lax.scan(body, 0, arr)[1]
 ```

-Scan returns both the final result of the scan and the intermediate results.
+`scan` returns both the final result of the loop and the intermediate results.
 In this case, we only care about the
 intermediates results, so we index into the tuple with `[1]`.

 In Haliax we have `haliax.reduce` which is a wrapper
 around `scan` that makes it easier to use and works with the NamedAxes system.
 Levanter also has a `reduce` function
 that doesn't know about names, if you want to use it with plain Jax.
+We also have `haliax.nn.Stacked` which is
+like `torch.nn.ModuleList` but requires that all modules are the same.
+It uses `scan` (and `vmap`) under the hood.

 #### PyTrees